cityresearch/map673/module-03/lesson-03.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/PapaParse/4.1.2/papaparse.min.js"></script>
 ```

-Of course, we need to consult some of this [library's documentation](http://papaparse.com/docs) to see how to use this library (i.e., what methods are now available to us, what arguments they require, and what options are available).
+We'll of course need to consult some of this [library's documentation](http://papaparse.com/docs) to see how to use this library (i.e., what methods are now available to us, what arguments they require, and what options are available).
 The following configuration appears to do the trick, and we can `console.log()` the parameter `data` that's passed within `Papa.parse()` method's callback function.
 Note that within that callback function, our GeoJSON `states` data is also available.

 ```javascript
 $.getJSON("us-states.json", function(states) {